NurAlskorry/Tic-Tac-Toe-Project/README.md

 Steps in Creating a Tic Tac Toe Processing-Java Game
 - Play the Game, see Google
 - Review some analysis videos of the game no get ideas about algorithms and code
 - Design GUI & Data Structures
 - Code a Two-player version or Super Tic Tac Toe
 - Prototype 1-Player Algorithms
 - Assemble the whole game

 ---

+# Play the Game
+- See Google Chrome: search Tic Tac Toe
+- Use any other app or paper and pencil
+- Notice,
+  - 1 or 2 player modes
+  - Levels for 1 Player
+  - Restart Button
+  - Scoreboard and method to show whose turn it is

+---

+---